-SAFETY DATA SHEETS (SDS)
+SAFETY DATA SHEETS (SDS) AND ADDITIONAL RESOURCES

 This section contains hard copies of Safety Data Sheets (SDS) for dangerous goods stored and handled on site, to enable the emergency services to rapidly identify risks and hazards related to storages, use/obtain appropriate PPE and plan appropriate response.
-Additional information to assist with resolution of an incident should also be included.
+Additional information to assist with resolution of an incident should also be included in this section, for example Pre-Incident Plans (PIPs).